aws-amplify/docs/ios/authentication.md

 To federate Google as a user sign-in provider for AWS services called in your app, you will pass tokens to `AWSMobileClient.sharedInstance().federatedSignIn()`.
 You must first register your application with Google Sign-In and then configure this with Amazon Cognito Identity Pools.

-The following sections detail the Google Sign-In requirements ans steps to integrate Google Sign-In for both iOS and Android apps:
+The following sections detail the Google Sign-In requirements and steps to integrate Google Sign-In for both iOS and Android apps:

 * [Create a Google Developers Project and OAuth Web Client ID](./auth-google-setup#project) (required for `all apps` regardless of platform)